qualiaMachine/deep-learning-intro/episodes/4-advanced-layer-types.Rmd

 model.save('cnn_model')
 ```

-## Conclusion and Next Steps
+## Conclusion and next steps
 How successful were we with creating a model here?
 With ten image classes, and assuming that we would not ask the model to classify an image that contains none of the given classes of object, a model working on complete guesswork would be correct 10% of the time.
 Against this baseline accuracy of 10%, and considering the diversity and relatively low resolution of the example images, perhaps our last model's validation accuracy of ~30% is not too bad.
 What could be done to improve on this performance?
 We might try adjusting the number of layers and their parameters, such as the number of units in a layer, or providing more training data (we were using only a subset of the original Dollar Street dataset here).
 Or we could explore some other deep learning techniques, such as transfer learning, to create more sophisticated models.

 ::: keypoints